Pikmin2001/ai-styling-mvp/README.md

 A full-stack fashion recommendation web app that generates personalized outfits based on user preferences like gender, budget, and style tags.

-Built with a React + FastAPI architecture and designed as the foundation for a future AI-powered fashion SaaS platform.

 ---

 ## Features